Rkozik/self-directed-learning-reading-list/README.md

 * Analytically read the book which answers the most questions, inspectionally read the other two.
 * Inspectionally read the historical texts to clarify answers.
 * If at this point there are any unanswered questions or new ones, utilize research papers to find answers.
+* If none exists, congratulations, you have a new hobby project.